0xDBFB7/scientific_standards/README.md

 - It is possible that turning science, an institution founded on an ineffable flexibility, into a set of perscriptivist doctrines, might stifle progress and creativity.
 - The Saalman and Bergqvist story led to the discovery of a new effect (the effect of the surface energy of the container on the stability of lipid liposomes).
 In general, making mistakes can do cool stuff like that.
 - Performing your own literature review inevitably takes you in a different direction, following a different tack, giving you a unique perspective. also, the idea is generally to do novel research, so a pre-made literature review shouldn't exist.
-At the same time, a few centuries of
+At the same time, with the few centuries of precent, practically no ideas are entirely novel.
 - If these standards become good enough, it might be possible for non-experts to publish good results by rote.
 I think this is an improvement over the current system, where non-experts publish bad results, but some might differ.